My favourite pens and pencils that I can recommend:

 PRISMACOLOR COL-ERASE Red

 I use these erasable color pencils for sketching when I plan to ink the picture without erasing the pencil lines.
-I can later erase the sketch in Photoshop because it's red, different colour than the lines.
+I can later erase the sketch in Photoshop because it's red, different color than the lines.
 This pencil makes easily erasable marks even though it's red which is very useful!

 PENTEL GRAPH 1000 FOR PRO 0.4, 0.5, 0.7 and 0.9mm